gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 {% /callout %}

-{% image src="lockdown-iphone/block-at-downtime.png" caption="Turn on 'Block at Downtime'" alt="locking down an iphone: be sure to turn on 'Block at Downtime', or else Downtime limits can be overridden by your child" /%}
+{% image src="lockdown-iphone/block-at-downtime.png" caption="Turn on 'Block at Downtime'" alt="locking down an iPhone: be sure to turn on 'Block at Downtime', or else Downtime limits can be overridden by your child" /%}

 ## App Limits

 The next section on the main screen is for **App Limits**.

-{% image src="lockdown-iphone/app-limits.png" caption="App Limits" alt="locking down an iphone: App Limits settings" /%}
+{% image src="lockdown-iphone/app-limits.png" caption="App Limits" alt="locking down an iPhone: App Limits settings" /%}

 This tutorial won't cover App Limits in depth, because they're not central to protecting your kids.
 Every app that could be dangerous should be completely blocked by techniques